sritchie73/NetRep/vignettes/NetRep.md

 correlation_list <- list(cohort1=discovery_correlation, cohort2=test_correlation)
 network_list <- list(cohort1=discovery_network, cohort2=test_network)

-# We do not need to set up a list for containing the 'module_labels' because
+# We do not need to set up a list for the 'moduleAssignments', 'modules', or
-# there is only one "discovery" dataset.
+# 'test' arguments because there is only one "discovery" dataset.
 ```

-Typically we would put the code that reads in our data and sets up the input
-lists in its own script.
-This loading script can then be called from our
-scripts where we calculate the module preservation, visualise our networks,
-and calculate the network properties.
+We will call these "cohort1" and "cohort2" to avoid confusion with the
+arguments "discovery" and "test" common to **NetRep**'s functions.

-## Running the module preservation analysis
+## Running the permutation procedure to test module preservation

 Now we will use **NetRep** to permutation test whether the network topology of
 each module is preserved in our test dataset using the `modulePreservation`